 Inland Empire Regional Intelligence Report

-This edition traces the Inland Empire economy’s recovery from the COVID-19 pandemic.
-The report examines the bounce back in employment, including the uneven recovery among industries, and looks at parts of the economy that have boomed during the crisis such as residential real estate.
+This edition traces the Inland Empire economy’s ongoing recovery from the COVID-19 pandemic.
+The report examines the robust performance of the residential housing market, the uneven job recovery among industries, and looks at consumer spending and how high demand for both goods and services will continue to drive growth.

 EMPLOYMENT AND WAGES

-The Inland Empire labor market has continued to steadily recover from the COVID-19 pandemic, adding 145,100 jobs since it hit bottom in April 2020 (that’s roughly 70% of total jobs lost between February and April of last year).
-Despite the ongoing jobs market recovery, total payroll employment is -4.9% (or -77,200 jobs) below the pre-pandemic peak in February 2020.
-Even so, employment growth in the Inland Empire is outpacing the state (-8.6% below its pre-pandemic peak) yet has trailed the nation (-5.5%) over this period.
+The Inland Empire’s labor market has continued to steadily recover from the COVID-19 pandemic, adding 145,700 jobs since hitting bottom in April 2020 (that’s roughly 70% of total jobs lost between February and April of last year).
+Despite the ongoing jobs market recovery, total payroll employment is -4.2% (or -66,600 jobs) below the pre-pandemic peak in February 2020.
+Even so, employment growth in the Inland Empire has outpaced the state (-7.4%) and nation (-5.0%) during this period.

-The Inland Empire’s unemployment rate has improved from the lows of last year.
-It is now 7.4%, a far cry from 4% in February 2020.
-This rate is lower relative to California (8.3%) and higher relative to the United States (6%).
+The Inland Empire’s unemployment rate stands at 7.4%, an improvement from the lows of last year although still significantly elevated compared to the 4% rate in February 2020.
+The region’s unemployment rate is lower relative to California (7.9%) yet higher relative to the United States overall (5.8%).

-Unsurprisingly, the largest job losses have been concentrated in the region’s Leisure and Hospitality sector, with -44,600 fewer workers compared to February 2020 (a -25.3% decline).
-Other significant job losses have occurred in Government, Manufacturing, Other Services (a sector that includes hair and nail salons and other personal care services), Administrative Support, and Education/Health Care.
-These are the sectors most impacted by government mandates and consumer reservations.
-The stay-at-home orders implemented in December have begun to ease in many parts of the state, which should help alleviate much of the slowdown occurring in December and January.
+Unsurprisingly, the largest job losses have been concentrated in the region’s Leisure and Hospitality sector, with -33,200 fewer workers compared to February 2020 (a -18.8% decline).
+Other significant job losses have occurred in Government, Manufacturing, Other Services (a sector that includes hair and nail salons and other personal care services), Administrative Support, and Financial Activities.
+These are the sectors most impacted by government health mandates and consumer reservations due to COVID-19.

 Although local job losses have been widespread, a few bright spots exist.
-The surge in e-commerce has helped boost payrolls in the region’s Transportation and Warehousing sector over the last several months.
-Payrolls in Transportation and Warehousing expanded 22.1% since February 2020, outpacing growth in the state by a wide margin.
+The surge in e-commerce has helped boost payrolls in the region’s Transportation and Warehousing sector over the last year.
+Payrolls in Transportation and Warehousing expanded 18.8% since February 2020, outpacing growth in the state by a wide margin.

-Wages in the Inland Empire have been steadily rising, although some of this is due to the loss of jobs in lower-paying industries like Leisure and Hospitality and Retail Trade.
-From the third quarter of 2019 to the third quarter of 2020, wages grew 5.7%, trailing the 6.7% pace in California overall.
-Wage growth in the Inland Empire was strongest in Riverside County, where it increased 6.3%.
-Wages in San Bernardino County grew 5%.
+Wages in the Inland Empire have been steadily rising, although some of this is due to the loss of jobs in lower-paying industries such as Leisure and Hospitality and Retail Trade.
+From the fourth quarter of 2019 to fourth quarter of 2020, wages grew 8.6%, trailing the 11.4% pace in California overall.
+Wage growth in the Inland Empire was strongest in Riverside County, where it increased 8.8%.
+Wages in San Bernardino County grew 8.3%.

 COVID-19 TRENDS AND BUSINESS ACTIVITY

-Containing COVID-19 will be essential to sustaining the economic recovery in the Inland Empire and the nation.
-The surge in cases that occurred in the Inland Empire in December and January have fallen dramatically in recent months.
-In the middle of April, the seven-day moving average for new daily COVID-19 cases in the Inland Empire was just under 400, a significant improvement from the more than 7,000 new daily COVID-19 cases earlier this year.
+Continuing to contain COVID-19 cases will be essential to sustaining the economic recovery in the Inland Empire and the nation.
+In the middle of June, the seven-day moving average for new daily COVID-19 cases in the Inland Empire was under 100, a significant improvement from the more than 7,000 new daily COVID-19 cases earlier this year.
 These improvements have led state officials to lift restrictions at most businesses, and issue guidance that fully vaccinated Californians can go without masks in most settings.

-From the fourth quarter of 2019 to fourth quarter of 2020, taxable receipts in the Inland Empire expanded 5.5%.
+From the fourth quarter of 2019 to fourth quarter of 2020, taxable receipts in the Inland Empire increased 5.5%.
 The pandemic has led to a surge in spending at some locations.
-E-commerce has surged during the pandemic, and spending is up 46.5% year over year for the County and State Pool (the category collecting taxes for e-commerce sales).
+E-commerce has surged during the pandemic, with spending up 46.5% year-over-year for the county and state pool (the category collecting taxes for e-commerce sales).

 RESIDENTIAL REAL ESTATE

-The housing market is by far the brightest spot of the Inland Empire’s economy in 2020.
-Strong performance within the region’s residential real estate is likely driven by three factors.
+The housing market was by far the brightest spot of the Inland Empire’s economy in 2020 and is booming in 2021.
+Strong performance is likely driven by three factors.
 First, typical homebuyers (higher-income earners) have been less affected by the labor market downturn.
-Second, mortgage rates are at historically low levels, spurring purchasing activity.
+Second, mortgage rates are at historically low levels, spurring purchase activity.
 Third, inventories are near historic lows.
 These factors have pushed offers far over the asking price even as buyers waive inspections and other contingencies in an attempt to get a leg-up on the competition.

-Home prices in the Inland Empire continue to steadily increase.
-From the fourth quarter of 2019 to fourth quarter of 2020, the median single-family home price rose 16.3%.
-This was in line with growth in other parts of Southern California, with Los Angeles (17.2%), Orange (12.9%), and San Diego (14.3%) counties also posting sizable gains.
+With this backdrop, home prices in the Inland Empire continue to increase rapidly.
+From the first quarter of 2020 to first quarter of 2021, the median single-family home price rose 18.5%.
+This was stronger growth relative to other parts of Southern California, with Los Angeles (17.8%), Orange (12.2%), and San Diego (15.4%) counties also posting sizable gains.

 Part of the reason the Inland Empire is seeing more rapid growth is because it is one of the last markets for relatively affordable housing in Southern California.
-At a median price of $440,000, its existing single-family homes are significantly more affordable than those in Los Angeles ($770,000), San Diego ($726,000), and Orange ($895,000) counties.
+At a median price of $455,000, its existing single-family homes are significantly more affordable than those in Los Angeles ($800,000), Orange ($932,000), and San Diego ($760,000) counties.

-Demand for homes in the Inland Empire also remains relatively strong.
-After sales dropped during the second quarter of 2020 because of the pandemic, they surged in the third and fourth quarters.
-Indeed, the third and fourth quarters experienced the highest level of home sales in the region since 2010.
-With this resurgence, existing single-family home sales increased 5.5% in the Inland Empire from the first quarter of 2020 to first quarter of 2021, outpacing growth in Los Angeles (-3.9%), San Diego (3.3%), and Orange (4.6%) counties.
+After sales dropped during the second quarter of 2020 due to the pandemic, demand surged in the second half of 2020 and has continued growing into 2021.
+With demand remaining strong, existing single-family home sales increased 24.3% in the Inland Empire from the first quarter of 2020 to first quarter of 2021, outpacing growth in Los Angeles (22.6%), San Diego (13.4%), and Orange (22.0%) counties.

-The apartment market in the Inland Empire also had a solid year.
-Vacancy rates grew to 3.7%, a 0.4 percentage- point increase from a year earlier (but this was driven by an increase in multi-family construction).
-Indeed, the number of occupied units increased 1.0% over the last year.
-Asking rents grew 2.5% to $1,467 per-unit per month, but that figure still keeps the Inland Empire more affordable than Los Angeles ($1,973), San Diego ($1,860), and Orange ($1,954) counties.
+The apartment market in the Inland Empire also experienced a solid year.
+The apartment vacancy rate fell to 3.4%, a -0.1 percentage- point decrease from a year ago.
+In addition, the number of occupied units in the region grew 1.4% over the last year.
+Asking rents grew 3.1% to $1,487 per-unit per month, but that figure still keeps the Inland Empire more affordable than Los Angeles ($1,974), Orange ($1,973), and San Diego ($1,859) counties.

 COMMERCIAL REAL ESTATE

-Vacancy rates for flex/R&D properties in the Inland Empire fell to 5.5% in the fourth quarter of 2020, a 0.4 percentage-point increase from a year earlier.
-Asking rents grew a modest 0.9% over the last year to an annual rate of $8.92 per square foot, keeping flex/R&D space in the Inland Empire more affordable than in Los Angeles ($13.33), San Diego ($14.63), and Orange ($12.26) counties.
+The vacancy rate for flex/research and development (R&D) properties in the Inland Empire grew to 5.4% in the first quarter of 2021, a 0.6 percentage-point increase from a year earlier.
+Asking rents grew a modest 1.4% over the last year to an annual rate of $8.95 per square foot, keeping flex/R&D space in the Inland Empire more affordable than Los Angeles ($13.29), Orange ($12.27), and San Diego ($14.67) counties.